Compiling

 Each digit is one bit.
 A byte is eight bits.
 Hexidecimal is 16 bits.
 32 bit processors were the norm up to a few years ago.
 64 bit processors are the standard today.
 So, the largest word a modern personal computer can comprehend is 64 bits long.

-It is very difficult for us humans to think using binary mathematics, so, we’re developing higher level languages that we can understand and that the computer can translate into the binary that it needs.
+It is very difficult for us humans to think using binary mathematics, so, we develop higher level languages that we can understand and that the computer can translate into the binary that it uses to process information.

 - Preprocessing